Dino Rešidbegović: Academic activities

-Beyond composition, Rešidbegović has contributed to the institutional landscape of contemporary music.
-He is a permanent member of the Austrian Composers Society (ÖKB), and co-founded the INSAM Institute for Contemporary Artistic Music, where he remains active as a writer, researcher, and organiser of international projects.
+Rešidbegović is a permanent member of the Austrian Composers Society (ÖKB), and co-founded the INSAM Institute for Contemporary Artistic Music, where he remains active as a writer, researcher, and organiser of international projects.

 Rešidbegović is also a full-time professor at the Department of Composition and Electronic Music at Sarajevo Music Academy, teaching courses in composition, electronic/electroacoustic music, and polyphony.

 Musical style and influences

 Reductional Music Complexity (RMC)

-In 2003, Rešidbegović introduced the concept of Reductional music complexity, a compositional approach that categorizes and reorders musical parameters according to a new structural logic.
+In 2003, Rešidbegović introduced the concept of Reductional music complexity, a compositional approach that categorizes and reorders musical parameters.
 His music is often described as “rhythmical,” reflecting his focus on rhythm as the core element, or “corpus,” of musical expression.

-Drawing inspiration from composers such as John Cage, Mauricio Kagel, Karlheinz Stockhausen, Hans-Joachim Hespos and his teachers Rainer Bischof and Detlev Müller-Siemens, Rešidbegović moved away from pitch-centered composition, developing techniques that emphasize rhythm, dynamics, extended instrumental techniques, and individual expression marks.
+Influenced by composers such as John Cage, Mauricio Kagel, Karlheinz Stockhausen, Hans-Joachim Hespos, Rainer Bischof, and Detlev Müller-Siemens, Rešidbegović moved away from pitch-centered composition to emphasize rhythm, dynamics, extended instrumental techniques, and individual expression marks.
 Much of his work employs graphic notation to convey these ideas.

 Piano extended techniques

-Rešidbegović has developed a number of extended piano techniques, experimenting with the instrument’s strings and resonator, and integrating elements of electronic sound production and synthesizers within contemporary classical contexts.
+His work incorporates extended piano techniques involving the instrument's strings and resonator, alongside electronic sound production and synthesizers within contemporary classical contexts.

 Approximate Reductionist Graphical Notation (ARGN)

-In his doctoral dissertation Subtractive Synthesis in Composition, Rešidbegović introduced Approximate Reductionist Graphical Notation (ARGN), a notational system designed for both electronic and acoustic instruments.
-This method extends his principles of reductional complexity and provides a visual framework for representing new sound structures.
+In his doctoral dissertation Subtractive Synthesis in Composition Rešidbegović introduced Approximate Reductionist Graphical Notation (ARGN), a notational system designed to represent electronic and acoustic sound structures graphically.

 Honours and awards

-He has received numerous awards in the field of music composition:
+Rešidbegović has received the following awards: